thenameisvicky/app-mdRunner/vault/Browser Engine.md

 ---
-title: How User Interface runs on Browser engine
+title: How User Interface runs on Browser engine (Chromium)
 date: 2025-10-27
 ---

 ## How the UI bundle reaches the browser?

-- DNS resolution getting the destination IP (where the build is located).
+- DNS resolution getting the destination IP (where the build is located)- wanna know how? take a look at **Networking card**.
 - The browser uses https or http to talk to the destination IP.
 - HTTPS uses TLS(Transport Layer Security) -- ensuring the connection is encrypted and secure.
 - A TCP connection is established via 3-way handskake (SYNC, SYNC-ACK, ACK).